 Binaural beats are a useful tool in accelerating the process of reaching meditative states.
 The ‘frequency following response’ effect allows these specialized sounds to create optimal states for meditation.
 These audio tools will help us to achieve states of deep relaxation without having several years of meditation practice.

-The advantage of this effect has led to the invention of many useful products which allow us to reach altered states of consciousness safely and more efficiently.
+The advantage of this effect has led to the invention of many useful products that allow us to reach altered states of consciousness safely and more efficiently.
 Along with Binaural beats, Isochronic tones and Monaural beats, have also proven to evoke the ‘frequency following response’ effect.

 The ‘frequency-following response’ outcome has been used to achieve brainwave synchronization for many centuries.
 For example, Monks in Tibet and the Aborigines of Australia have used different instruments to produce sound frequencies capable of inducing multiple harmonic resonances.